Gabriel, Archangel of the Moon

 Nov 21, 2022

-The Archangel Gabriel may be best known in the Western world as the angel of the annunciation, the one who brought the news to the Virgin Mary that she was to bear the Christ Child.
-As an Angel of messages associated with motherhood, childbirth, and the Virgin Mary, it is no surprise most authors since Averroes place the Moon in Gabriel's charge.
+The Archangel Gabriel may be best known in the Western world as the one who brought the news to the Virgin Mary that she was to bear the Christ Child.
+As an angel of messages associated with motherhood, childbirth, and the Virgin Mary, it is no surprise that most authors since Averroës place the Moon in Gabriel's charge.

 The Moon also has a long history as a messenger.
-As the fastest moving light in the sky, it was the Moon that "translated the light" of the other celestial bodies down to the Earth (the source of the astrological concept "void of course moon," those times when the Moon has delivered its messages and is waiting to pick up more).
-The Hellenistic name for the 3rd House of an astrology chart, one associated with communication, was the "House of the Moon Goddess."
-As one of the Angels of the Lord most often depicted carrying God's messages, associating Gabriel with the Moon is also a good fit.
+As the fastest moving light in the sky, it was the Moon that translated the light of the other celestial bodies down to Earth — the source of the astrological concept of the void-of-course Moon, those times when the Moon has delivered its messages and is waiting to pick up more.
+The Hellenistic name for the third house of an astrological chart, associated with communication and messages, was the House of the Moon Goddess.
+Gabriel, as one of the angels most often depicted carrying God's messages between worlds, fits this role precisely.